Skip to main content

 What does the School of Medicine think of a gap year?

-We welcome a constructive gap year as it gives you an opportunity to travel, gain work experience or carry out charity work etc. We recognise that a gap year can broaden your skills and experience.
+We welcome a constructive gap year as it allows you to travel, gain work experience or carry out charity work etc. We recognise that a gap year can broaden your skills and experience.
 With the cost of living, earning money before university may also be helpful.

 How competitive is it to get into Medicine in Cardiff?